ers163718188-ux/Question-asking-app/README.md

 # UPDATES:
-I ALL MAKE SURE TO UPDATE IT AFTER EVERY 10 DAYS SO YOU ALL GET NEW QUESTION AFTER EVERY 10 DAYS.I CAN'T PROMISE YOU BUT I ALL MAKE SURE AND TRY MY BESTIF I DONT REMEMBER OR ANYTHING AFTER 10 DAYS JUST MESSAGE ME😁.Dont message me before 10 days!!🥲(joke)
+I ALL MAKE SURE TO UPDATE and IT AFTER EVERY 10 DAYS SO YOU ALL GET NEW QUESTION AFTER EVERY 10 DAYS.I CAN'T PROMISE YOU BUT I ALL TRY MY BEST AND IF I DONT REMEMBER OR ANYTHING AFTER 10 DAYS JUST MESSAGE ME😁.Dont message me before 10 days!!🥲(joke)